Another spontaneous production: the Herald Stand.

 Originally, I picked up a couple of the herald figures with the intent of having a pair of them flanking the royal stand.
 I was experimenting with the idea of having each stand on a block or some sort of simple raised platform (above).
 Somewhere along the line, I wound up with a third herald, which gave me other ideas.
 I was also kicking around the idea of adding flags to the reviewing stand.
 I realized that I could combine the three heralds and the flags in a single platform that would add a bit of eye candy and also provide a game function (a sort of score board tracking the rounds and jousts/courses).

+The complete project, with all flags flying and all three heralds in place.
+The game can have up to five rounds, each represented by a flag.
+Each round consists of matches between paired players, with each match consisting of three "courses" (ie jousts), represented by the three heralds.
 This provides a paperless tracking system to help run the game and a visual means to help players see where we are in the tournament.
 The above illustrates how the tracking system works.
 The two flags means that it is the second round.
 The two heralds mean that it is the second course/joust within the match/round.

 The platform sits to the side of the reviewing stand and is tall enough to be seen from the far end of the table.
 Before the game starts, I have all the heralds posted and all flags flying.
 When the game starts, I pull the heralds and announce the first match and first course, putting up the first flag and spotting the first herald--to much fanfare.